okhuaroboosayuki/lendsqr-fe-test/README.md

 # LendSqr Frontend Assessment

-MLendSqr is a responsive loan management dashboard built with modern frontend technologies, simulating a lender’s admin panel that handles user profiles, loan data, and transactional details.
+LendSqr is a responsive loan management dashboard built with modern frontend technologies, simulating a lender’s admin panel that handles user profiles, loan data, and transactional details.
 It demonstrates a clean UI, smooth interactions, and real-world patterns to support core lending workflows.

 ## Table of Contents